 Diabetics should take note that sucrose and glycerol may affect blood sugar levels.

-Patients with rare hereditary problems of fructose intolerance, glucose galactose malabsorption or sucrase-isomaltase insufficiency should not take this medicine.
+This medicine contains sucrose and glucose.
+Patients with rare hereditary problems of fructose intolerance, glucose-galactose malabsorption or sucrase-isomaltase insufficiency should not take this medicine.

 If symptoms persist for more than 3 days or get worse, patients should stop use and consult a doctor.

 The safety of this product during pregnancy and lactation has not been established, but is not considered to constitute a hazard during these periods.

 This medicine has no or negligible influence on the ability to drive and use machines.

 Reporting of suspected adverse reactionsReporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

 Pharmacotherapeutic group: Cough suppressants and mucolytics, ATC code: R05FB01

 Glycerol and sucrose have demulcent propertiese and will soothe irritated sore throats and possibly block sensory cough receptors within the respiratory tract.

 Glycerol is readily absorbed from the gastrointestinal tract.